Updated: May 25th 2022

 The web presence of the Online Safety Alliance is managed by What2Learn Ltd. What2Learn Ltd is registered with the Information Commissioner’s Office.
 What2Learn Ltd and the OSA aim to be as clear as possible about how and why we use information about you so that you can be confident that your privacy is protected.
 This policy describes the information collected when you use OSA services.
-This information includes personal information as defined in the General Data Protection Regulation (GDPR) 2016 (and the subsequent UK Data Protection Bill that is expected to be enacted in 2018).
+This information includes personal information as defined in the General Data Protection Regulation (GDPR) 2016 and the subsequent UK Data Protection Act, 2018.

 The online presence of the OSA consists of two distinct components.
 The blog-based system is powered by WordPress and collects no user data and places no cookies on user systems.